 Either of these scenarios can make a "good" dog food, in effect, not so good.
 Perhaps your dog does well with a wholesome single-grain dog food such as rice, oats or millet—all considered cereal crops (cereal grains).
 While we need to pay attention to the grains and fillers in a dog food, we should pay equal or more attention to the meat contained in the dog food.

-With that said, while considering a grain free diet for your dog, we should also pay attention to the nutritional value of the most important dog food ingredient—meat.
+The question begs to be asked, "what about meat quality?"
+While considering a grain free diet for your dog, we should also pay attention to the nutritional value of the most important dog food ingredient—meat.
 In the wild, the wolf will hunt, and in desperate times, he will scavenge—this is what makes him an opportunistic carnivore.
 Once he finds a fresh kill, he drags it to the nearest campfire and cooks it up until it's well done.

 Of course a wild dog would never process or cook his meat.
 He eats the carcass raw, the parts with the highest biological value first, and as fast as he can.
 Meat, raw meat specifically, is your dog's number one food of choice and his body does best when fed a primarily meat protein, and specifically, raw meat.